dzimine/serverless-swarm/README.md

 may want to skip it and jump right to [Wordcount Map-Reduce Example ](#wordcount-map-reduce-example).

-### 1. Running app in plain Docker
+### 1. Running an app, or "function", in plain Docker

-The apps are placed in (drum-rolls...) `./apps`.
+The apps, or "functions" are placed in (drum-rolls...) `./functions`.
-By the virtue of default Vagrant share, it is available inside all VMs at `/vagrant/apps`.
+By the virtue of default Vagrant share, it is available inside all VMs at `/vagrant/functions`.

 Login to a VM.
 Any node would do as docker is installed on all.

     ssh node1.my.dev

-1. Build an app:
+1. Build a function:

     ```
-    cd /vagrant/apps/encode
+    cd functions/encode
     docker build -t encode .
     ```
-2. Push the app to local docker registry:
+2. Push the function to local docker registry:

     ```
     docker tag encode st2.my.dev:5000/encode